wdporter/i-am-that-vuepress/28-all-suffering-is-born-of-desire/readme.md

 **M:**&ensp;What makes you say so?

 **Q:**&ensp;I do not feel I am in the body.
-I seem to be all over the place everywhere.
-As to the mind, I can switch it on and off, so to say.
+I seem to be all over the place, everywhere.
+As to the mind, I can switch it on and off, so to speak.
 This makes me feel I am not the mind.

 **M:**&ensp;When you feel yourself everywhere in the world, do you remain separate from the world?
 Or, are you the world?